jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft Azure SQL.md

       title: =@ctx.current.item.country
     leftElement:
       element: avatar
-      # The text property of the left element is specified using a JSONata expression that builds a two-letter string by concatenating the first letters of the customer's first and last names
+      # The text property is specified using a JSONata expression
+      # that builds a two-letter string by concatenating the first letters
+      # of the customer's first and last names.
       text: =$substring(@ctx.current.item.first_name,0,1) & $substring(@ctx.current.item.last_name,0,1)
     divider: solid
 ```
 :::

 We recommend navigating to the Management Console to test your function at this point.
 This allows you to ensure that the function is configured correctly, connected to SQL Server, and returns results.
-You can find out more about capabilities for viewing and testing SQL functions from the Management Console at this location. <a href="https://docs.jigx.com/sql-functions" target="_blank">Viewing and testing SQL data using the Jigx Management Console</a>
+You can find out more about capabilities for viewing and testing SQL functions from the Management Console at this location. :Link[Viewing and testing SQL data]{href="https://docs.jigx.com/sql-functions" newTab="true" hasDisabledNofollow="false"} using the Jigx Management Console

 ## Examples and code snippets